LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### redundancy_filter

-**Data type:** Character String
+**Data type:** String

 **Default input:** "recent"

-**Description:** Specifies which measured emissions rate to use to identify which candidate sites to follow up at if they have multiple measurements.
+**Description:** Specifies which measured emissions rate to use to identify which candidate sites to follow up at if individual sites have multiple independent measurements that have accumulated in the candidate flag pool.
 If the _follow\_up.delay_ is not zero, crews can survey the site several times before flagging the site.
 If this value is set to _recent_, the most recent site measurement will be used to check followup threshold and proportion.
 If the value is set to _max_, the highest emissions rate wil be used.
 If the value is set to _average_ the average emissions from all surveys will be used.
-This can be model work practices which may require multiple surveys, such as stationary sensors.

 **Notes on acquisition:** No data acquisition required.